Mirroar/Ludum-Dare-35/README.md

 -----

 * Dragging a "snake" around a map
-  * Possibly from both ends
+  * From both ends
-  * Eating special shapes might resrict movement
+  * Eating special shapes resricts movement
     * Add a tile to the side of the snake
       * How do you go around corners then?
 Do you even?
     * Make one part too fat to fit through gaps